Kronuz/Xapiand/docs/_docs/manipulation.md

 {% endcapture %}
 {% include curl.html req=req %}

+### Updating With Scripts

-This example shows how to update our previous document (ID of `John`) by changing the name field to _"John Doe"_ and at the same time add a _"gender"_ field to it:
+Updates can also be performed by using simple scripts.
+This example uses a script to increment the _age_ by 5 and at the same time change the _name_:

 {% capture req %}